SafeMoon Hits Market Capitalization of $2.80 Million (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the twenty-four hour period ending at 18:00 PM E.T. on September 15th.
-SafeMoon has a market capitalization of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
-One SafeMoon token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last week, SafeMoon has traded flat against the U.S. dollar.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the 1 day period ending at 16:00 PM E.T. on September 16th.
+In the last week, SafeMoon has traded flat against the US dollar.
+SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
+One SafeMoon token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.